Taxation of Goods Vehicles

 - Completed application form RF100 (obtainable from Garage or Revenue Commissioners) Form must be fully completed & signed ensuring valid insurance details are entered.

-- Fully completed Goods Only Declaration Form RF111A - Goods Only Declaration (for all goods vehicles where the DGVW does not exceed 3,500kgs) and supporting documentation.
+- Fully completed Goods Only Declaration Form RF111A - Goods Only Declaration (for all goods vehicles where the DGVW does not exceed 3,500kgs) and supporting documentation(details are on the reverse of the RF111a form).

 - Weight docket.
 Docket must have issued from an Authorised Weighbridge and also be accompanied by a weighmasters certificate (see list above), Motor Tax Offices can not accept the unladen weight as per CRW (Road Worthiness Test Centres are not Authorised Weighbridges).